Getting Started with OpenVCAD#

 Scale#

-Scaling multiplies the object size across x, y, and z dimensions.
+Scaling uniformly multiplies the object size across x, y, and z dimensions.

-The pv.Scale node keeps track of a scale factor per axis.
-During evaluation, it scales incoming query points by the inverse factor so the child sees its original local coordinate space.
+The pv.Scale node keeps track of one positive uniform scale factor.
+During evaluation, it scales incoming query points by the inverse factor so the child sees its original local coordinate space, then scales the returned signed distance back into world units.
 This allows you to resize complex subtrees without having to manually adjust attribute expressions or child geometry definitions.

 cube = pv.RectPrism(pv.Vec3(0, 0, 0), pv.Vec3(10, 10, 10))